sirixdb/sirix-python-client/README.md

 This is currently a work in progress.

-The python client will support both sync and async programs, by way of two distinct packages
+The python client will support both sync and async programs.

 The api docs can be built with the following:
 ```bash